UMAprotocol/protocol/Automated.md

 supported.
 To do so, restart the instance with the following steps:

 1. Go the `Compute Engine` instances [page](https://console.cloud.google.com/compute/instances).
-2. Select the instance running the automated voting system and hit `Stop` and then `Start`.
+2. Select the instance running the automated voting system and hit `Reset`.